metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 - Scroll down to `Load Balancing` under the _Network Tier_ section and click the gear icon to edit those settings.
 - Set the value for `Secure listener port` to _443_.
 - Then, a little bit lower on the dropdown for `SSL certificate ID`, choose the name of the certificate that you uploaded to your account.
-  - NOTE: the certificate MUST match the domain you plan to use for your Metabase install
+  - NOTE: The certificate MUST match the domain you plan to use for your Metabase install.
 - Scroll to the bottom of the page and click `Save` in the lower right.
-  - NOTE: your Environment will begin updating with your new change. you will have to wait for this to complete before making additional updates.
+  - NOTE: Your Environment will begin updating with your new change.
+You will have to wait for this to complete before making additional updates.
-  - IMPORTANT: once this change is made you will no longer be able to access your Metabase instance at the \*.elasticbeanstalk.com url provided by Amazon because it will result in a certificate mismatch.
+  - IMPORTANT: Once this change is made you will no longer be able to access your Metabase instance at the `*.elasticbeanstalk.com` URL provided by Amazon because it will result in a certificate mismatch.
 To continue accessing your secure Metabase instance you must [Setup a DNS CNAME](#setup-dns-cname).

-Once your application is working properly over HTTPS we recommend setting an additional property to force non-https clients to use the HTTPS endpoint.
+Once your application is working properly over HTTPS we recommend setting an additional property to force non-HTTPS clients to use the HTTPS endpoint.

 - Click on `Configuration` on the left hand sidebar.
 - Scroll down to `Software Configuration` under the _Web Tier_ section and click the gear icon to edit those settings.